The Indiana Update

 Location: Indiana, United States

-I have been married to my hunky husband, Jeff, for 20 years!
-We have three quirky but quite wonderful children--Brittany (19) David (16) and Christian (12); Brittany's boyfriend Reece (20) who's just like one of our own; three neurotic dogs and one even more neurotic cat.
+I have been married to my hunky husband, Jeff, for 21 years!
+We have three quirky but quite wonderful children--Brittany (20) David (17) and Christian (14); two neurotic dogs and six black cats.
 Life is always chaotic in our home, yet I never give up hope that one day I will finally achieve my dream of domestic organization

 Thursday, August 28, 2008